mutoco/svestra/backend/README.md

 ## Good to know & Troubleshooting

 - Strapi uses Markdown in their richtext editor and outputs it as plain string in the API.
 So you need to parse the Markdown either on the Strapi- or on the application-side where you access the API.
 We are doing this by adding [marked](https://www.npmjs.com/package/marked) as a helper and call it in the server-route `[slug].json.js` of our [Sapper application.](https://github.com/mutoco/svestra/tree/master/frontend/src)
+- ⚠️ Important note if you are using the Svestra frontend: Add the suffix `_md` to every field that can have markdown (e.g. richtext fields).
+On the frontend-side we parse markdown to HTML using a helper (src/_helpers/parse-markdown.js)
 - In the current version of Strapi (3.2.3) the media library breaks if you delete a content-type that contains entries with media fields.
 Check this issue on [https://github.com/strapi/strapi/issues/6347](Github) to avoid/resolve it.
 - Strapi may have problems if you rename a content-type.
 Beware that this could cause a lost of all your entries!